v-kydela/BotBlog/Blog - Adaptive Cards.md

 The Dialogs library is an essential part of the Bot Framework.
 While dialogs are typically meant to flow in such a way where each message pertains to the message that came before it, "interruptions" can occur where the user brings up something that doesn't fit into the sequential flow of the dialog and the bot has to figure out the best way to handle that.
 The way cards behave may seem ill-suited for dialogs because cards are designed to persist in the conversation history so that a user may interact with an old card even when the card has become irrelevant to the current progress of the conversation.
 This is true for cards in general and not just Adaptive Cards.

 Many channels support some form of "suggested actions" which remedy the card problem by showing the buttons only for one turn of the conversation.
 However, if you use cards appropriately then there may be no reason to think of this as a problem at all.
-Sometimes you'll want to allow users to click old cards from a previous point in the conversation, and in the situations when you don't want those old cards to do anything then your bot can choose to ignore them.
+Sometimes you'll want to allow users to click on old cards from a previous point in the conversation, and in the situations when you don't want those old cards to do anything then your bot can choose to ignore them.

 Prompts are a very common form of dialog.
 A prompt allows for validation and automatic type conversion of user input.
 With a prompt, the dialog will not proceed until the user provides the right kind of information.
 If you're using an Adaptive Card in a dialog then it's likely that you'll want to use a prompt.